 legislation sometimes foresees presumptions concerning the counter-performance (remuneration or price).
 Thus, § 612 and § 632 BGB presume an implicit stipulation for the remuneration of services and work respectively and contain default rules to determine its amount.
-These regulations are said to be exceptions to the general principle that a price must be agreed.1162 Instead of fixing a price, it is possible for the parties to stipulate that the price be set by either of them, or by a third party.1163 This is generally possible by virtue of \$ 315-317 BGB, which enable the specification of the extent of the main obligation or of the counter-performance1164 by either of the parties or by one or more third parties.
-In case of the main obligation, the determination of its extent is to be made using reasonable discretion (billiges Ermessen), unless provided for otherwise (\$ 315 para 1 and \$ 317 para 1 BGB).1165 dd) Coming into Effect of Angebote: Empfangstheorie (Receipt Theory)
+These regulations are said to be exceptions to the general principle that a price must be agreed.
+Instead of fixing a price, it is possible for the parties to stipulate that the price be set by either of them, or by a third party.
+This is generally possible by virtue of §§ 315-317 BGB, which enable the specification of the extent of the main obligation or of the counter-performance the main obligation, the determination of its extent is to be made using reasonable discretion (billiges Ermessen), unless provided for otherwise (§ 315 para 1 and § 317 para 1 BGB).

+dd) Coming into Effect of Angebote: Empfangstheorie (Receipt Theory)

 Due to the abstractness of its provisions, the BGB does not contain specific regulations for the coming into effect of offer and acceptance separately; instead, there are universal rules for all kinds of declarations of intention.
-Furthermore, the BGB only contains an explicit regulation for declarations of intention that need to be received (empfangsbedürftige Willenserklärungen), such as offer and acceptance,1166 and that are made between absent persons (Abwesenden) as coming into effect upon their receipt (Zugang, § 130 para 1 BGB, containing the Empfangstheorie, Receipt
+Furthermore, the BGB only contains an explicit regulation for declarations of intention that need to be received (empfangsbedürftige Willenserklärungen), such as offer and acceptance, and that are made between absent persons (Abwesenden) as coming into effect upon their receipt (Zugang, § 130 para 1 BGB, containing the Empfangstheorie, Receipt